TPZgus/ZoneSight/README.md

      python src/main.py --diarize
      ```

-3. When prompted, enter the names of your audio file and competencies file (you can start w the example files, see [Example Files] below).
+3. When prompted, enter the names of your audio file and competencies file (you can start with the example files, see [Example Files] below).

-4. The script will process the audio and generate a `report.txt` file with the transcript and competency insights.
+4. The script will process the audio and generate a `report.html` file with the transcript and competency insights.

+5. Open the `report.html` file in a web browser to view the formatted report.

 ## Example Files